 Palli Karma-Sahayak Foundation (PKSF) has been working towards poverty alleviation through sustainable development programmes for the poor and ultra-poor with micro credit as a means.
 Large amount of this credit is being used for farming activities especially livestock production.
 Proper implementation of livestock related Income Generating Activities (IGAs) can alleviate poverty of these borrower households through ensuring their sustainable employment, increased income and sustained food security.
 PKSF has established the Livestock Unit (LU) in 2013 as per the resolution of 182nd board meeting.
 Later, the Livestock Unit has renamed as Fisheries and Livestock Unit (FLU) as per the resolution of 205th board meeting held on 1st November 2016.
 The objective is to ensure sustainable fish and livestock production through some pillars as stated in figure-1.
 Under FLU, activities are carried out by two different cells namely Fisheries Cell (FC) and Livestock Cell (LC).
 The FLU renders its services to farming community under the Operations Division of PKSF through its field level Partner Organisations (POs).

 FLU ACTIVITIES SINCE INCEPTION:

 Under FLU, FC and LC are working at 37 upazillas in 20 districts through the selected Partner Organizations (POs) of PKSF.

 FLU activities for programme participants/members

-Distribution of vaccines & anthelmintics: LC is conducting vaccination on FMD, Anthrax, PPR, New Castle Disease, Duck plague Disease and providing broad spectrum anthelmintics to HHs.
-So far, LU vaccinated 6,17,610 animals and provided deworming boluses to 1,91,538 large & small ruminant animals.
-LC has provided Kit to technical staffs of Partner Organizations so as to ensure preventive and curative veterinary services at members’ door-steps.
+Distribution of vaccines & anthelmintics: FLU has conducted vaccination program on FMD, Anthrax, PPR, New Castle Disease, Duck plague Disease and also provided broad spectrum anthelmintics to HHs.
+So far, FLU vaccinated 676,370 animals and provided deforming boluses to 203,890 large & small ruminant animals.
+FLU has provided Kit to technical staffs of Partner Organizations so as to ensure preventive and curative veterinary services at members’ door-steps.

 FLU activities for the staffs

-Training & exposure visit: LC trained 425 staffs of POs on different livestock technologies mentioned earlier.
-LC has organized exposure visits at successful demonstrations for 633 staffs of PO’s.
+Training & exposure visit: LC trained 125 staffs of POs on different livestock technologies mentioned.
+LC has organized exposure visits at successful demonstrations for 533 staffs of PO’s.
 Besides, FC trained 24 staffs on Good Aquaculture Practices (GAqP) at BFRI.
 Apart from this, FC has also organized training cum exposure visits at successful demonstrations for 72 staffs of PO’s through 3 different batches.